 - 2 - 4 bunches of radishes, washed & tops removed

 - Herbs of your choice: garlic and sage is delicious!

 - Preheat the oven to 450F.

-- Make sure the radishes are dry and chop into even slices of about 3 - 4 per radish.
+- Make sure the radishes are dry and chop into even ¼ inch slices

 - Put the radishes in a bowl and toss with just enough oil to coat.

-- Add fresh or dried herbs to taste; make sure they are evenly coated.
+- Add salt, plus fresh or dried herbs to taste; make sure they are evenly coated.

 - Lay the radish slices out on a lined baking tray and roast for 10 - 15 minutes, until lightly blistered and browned around the edges.